Demosilient/demosilient.github.io/README.md

 - Unemployed engagement.
 - Enforcement authority e.g. police and military engagement.
-- Defend stewards and members against corporate and elite challenges in cyber, legal, and dirty wars of intimidation.
+- Defend stewards and members against corporate and elite adversity in cyber, legal, and dirty wars of intimidation.
 - Transitioning to commons open social media, public behavior, and strong opposition from current market monopolies.
 - Access for people under oppressive regimes opposed to democratic self-governance.